 There is also sufficient research to suggest that whole-grain intake does not negatively impact health, and increased intake may actually be more beneficial in the prevention of weight gain and metabolic diseases (Brownlee et al., 2010; Ye et al., 2012).

-Intermittent fasting (IF) has become a popular way of eating in recent years and is proposed to be superior and easier than normal calorie restriction for achieving weight loss and health-related goals.
+Intermittent fasting (IF) has become a popular way of eating in recent years and is proposed to be superior and easier than diets following traditional meal timings for maintaining and achieving and maintaining weight loss and health-related goals.

 There are a few regimens used for IF with the general focus of restricting energy intake: